-Mr. Vilaro’s own choreography is devoted to capturing the spiritual, sensual and historical essence of Latino cultures.
-He created over 20 ballets for Luna Negra and has received commissions from the Ravinia Festival, the Chicago Sinfonietta, the Grant Park Festival, the Lexington Ballet and the Chicago Symphony.
+He has created more than 40 ballets during his career for Luna Negra, Ballet Hispánico and commissions from the Ravinia Festival, the Chicago Sinfonietta, the Grant Park Festival, the Lexington Ballet and the Chicago Symphony.
 In 2001, he was a recipient of a Ruth Page Award for choreography.
-Mr. Vilaro was also inducted into the Bronx Walk of Fame in 2016 and was awarded HOMBRE Magazine’s 2017 Arts & Culture Trailblazer of the Year.
+Mr. Vilaro was inducted into the Bronx Walk of Fame in 2016 and was awarded HOMBRE Magazine’s 2017 Arts & Culture Trailblazer of the Year.

 In 2019, Mr. Vilaro received the West Side Spirit’s WESTY Award, was honored by WNET for his contributions to the arts, and, recently was the recipient of the James W. Dodge Foreign Language Advocate Award.
 In August 2020, City & State Magazine included Mr. Vilaro in the inaugural Power of Diversity: Latin 100 list.
 He is a well-respected speaker on such topics as diversity, equity and inclusion in the arts.

 Mr. Vilaro’s philosophy of dance stems from a basic belief in the power of the arts to change lives, reflect and impact culture, and strengthen community.
 He considers dance to be a liberating, non-verbal language through which students, dancers and audiences can initiate ongoing conversations about the arts, expression, identity and the meaning of community.